Low-energy effective theory and anomalous Hall effect in monolayer $\mathrm{WTe}_2$: Physical consequences of the low-energy model

 This expression does not depend on the valley index $\xi$, so it is suppressed.
 In the low-energy limit, $\epsilon_{\bm k}\to \Delta_{so}/\sqrt{1-\beta^2}$, it is obvious that the Berry curvature is directly proportional to the spin projection onto $\bm d_s$.
 Therefore, the momentum-space integral of its expectation value, which determines the anomalous Hall conductivity~\cite{Niu_2010}, can be expressed through the spin susceptibility of Eq.~\eqref{eq:chifinal}.
 Before writing down the expression for the anomalous Hall conductivity for energies near the conduction band bottom, we note that one must include the side-jump contribution, since it is parametrically identical to the intrinsic one, described by the Berry curvature of Eq.~\eqref{eq:Berry}.
 For a Dirac model, and at low energies the side-jump contribution is twice as big in magnitude, and opposite in sign as compared to the intrinsic one~\cite{SinitsynReview}.
 Effectively, its inclusion just changes the sign of the intrinsic contribution.
 Keeping this sign change in mind, using Eqs.~\eqref{eq:Berry} and \eqref{eq:chifinal}, and the fact that $d_s^a P_\parallel^{ab}=d_s^b$, $d_s^a P_\perp^{ab}=0$, one can write the anomalous Hall conductivity as

+We emphasize that the magnetic field enters the expression for the Hall conductivity via the Zeeman splitting of the bands, which removes the degeneracy between the two bands with opposite values of the Berry curvature.
 It is apparent from Eq.~\eqref{eq:sigmaxystatic} that if the orientation of $\bm d_s$ is known, measuring the anomalous Hall conductivity for in-plane magnetic field oriented in the mirror plane provides a direct way to measure the strength of the spin-orbit coupling in the low-energy model.
 The orientation of $\bm d_s$ can be determined as in Ref.~\cite{Pesin_2020}.

 The anomalous Hall conductivity~\eqref{eq:sigmaxystatic} was obtained under the conditions of equilibrium, when the spin polarization of a sample is described by susceptibility ~\eqref{eq:chifinal}.
 However, experiments on spin polarization injection into monolayer dichalcogenides are also commonplace.
 It then follows from Eq.~\eqref{eq:Berry} that transient spin dynamics manifests itself in the Hall conductivity of monolayer WTe$_2$.
 That is, the Hall signal provides a direct window into the spin dynamics.